Are You Drinking to Numb Your Feelings?

 The next day, I would wake up in a pool of shame and scan my phone, clothes or kitchen for evidence of the damage and self-destruction had caused.
 Cringe.
 And I’d wonder, did everyone else wake up and feel the same self-loathing that I did?

-Drinking was certainly making my life worse: affecting my emotional health and affecting my relationship with food.
+Using alcohol to numb emotional pain was only making my life worse: affecting my emotional health and affecting my relationship with food.

 But I thought I needed to drink to feel good.
 It was a conundrum.